jeffbski/redux-util/docs/introduction/Tutorial.md

 render();
 ```

-With our default state and renderer in place we can start to use our libraries. `redux` and `redux-actions` can be found via the globals `window.Redux` and `window.ReduxActions`.
+With our default state and renderer in place we can start to use our libraries. `redux` and `redux-util` can be found via the globals `window.Redux` and `window.ReduxUtil`.
 Okay enough setup lets start to make something with `redux`!

 We are going to want a store for our defaultState.
 We can create one from `redux` using `createStore`.